 2013 Audi Q5 Review

-Auto reviewers say that exceptional handling and an opulent, comfortable interior make the 2013 Audi Q5 one of the best luxury compact SUVs.
+Automotive writers say that exceptional handling and an opulent, comfortable interior make the 2013 Audi Q5 one of the best luxury compact SUVs.

-The base Audi Q5 has a turbocharged four-cylinder engine, and while one critic says that the Q5 could use a little more power on steep hills, most test drivers agree that it accelerates quickly enough to keep most drivers happy.
+The base Q5 has a turbocharged four-cylinder engine, and while one reviewer says that the Q5 could use a little more power on steep hills, most agree that it accelerates quickly enough to keep most drivers happy.
 A supercharged V6 engine is optional, and reviewers say that it offers plenty of power for any situation.
 The EPA reports that the 2013 Q5 gets up to 20/28 mpg city/highway, which is better than SUVs like the Volvo XC60.
 While a few reviewers say that the Q5 rides firmly, most are pleased with its balanced handling and precise steering.
 One critic also says that the Q5’s tight turning radius makes it easy to maneuver in tight spaces.

-The Q5’s interior wins praise from reviewers, who appreciate its stylish design and high-quality materials.
-One test driver notes that the Q5’s switchgear and wood trim would look right at home in a private jet, while others note that exceptional build quality gives the cabin a solid feel.
+The Audi Q5’s interior wins praise from test drivers, who appreciate its stylish design and high-quality materials.
+One test driver notes that the 2013 Q5’s switchgear and wood trim would look right at home in a private jet, while others note that exceptional build quality gives the cabin a solid feel.
 The front seats are generally considered spacious and comfortable, and critics also write that the second row offers adult-friendly space.
 Most reviewers say that the Q5 has a useful amount of cargo space.
 The Q5 comes standard with tri-zone climate control and a 10-speaker stereo with satellite radio.
 Options and features available on higher trims include a Bang & Olufsen sound system, iPod and Bluetooth connectivity, push-button start, a rearview camera with parking sensors, a blind-spot monitoring system and navigation.

 - "The facelifted Q5 is entering one of the most hotly contested segments of the market.
 However, it has a lot going for it, including build quality, which continues to outshine the SUV competition on a number of fronts." -- AutoWeek